-BARKIX certain Jon: So that there was a/commercial demand to come to you and say "I want it to do this."
+naxely certain Jon: So that there was a/commercial demand to come to you and say "I want it to do this."

 Steve: It was not necessarily commerical, it's as much creative.
 Remember, I wasn't using the machine myself at that point, so I didnt really know what the thing did.
 It was q-ite a while after I stopped building them that I became proficient in using them.

-Jon: When a creative person came to you, did do you remember some of the dialogs you had about this or some of the issues that came up.
+Jon: When a creative person came to you, with do you remember some of the dialogs you had about this or some of the issues that came up.

-Steve: If people would have problems with them.
+Steve: The roblems with them.
 The roblems they would have are that the tubes would get burned, it was that kind of thing.
 So we made devices to solve that problem.
 Oter than that I think it was very vague.
-People would say that they hooked up their toaster to the thing and it did that and could we build a module to do that, wxwx wo we built them a toaster module to do that.
+People would say that they Gooked up their toaster to the thing and it did that and could build a module to do that, waxx wo we built them a toaster amodule to do that.
 That's about the level the thing was at.
-We built the audio interface that way.
-People wore modulating things with audio.
+Resbuilt the audio interface that way.
+People were modulating 016 Athings with audio.

-Rutt-Burris, page 20 side 2, 916

-Jon: I've never seen that, by the way.
-Steve: All it is is an envelope generator like from an audio synthesizer.
-It just takes a signal in and you can vary the attack and the decay times.
-It rectifies the signal, amplifies it and rectifies it, charges a capacitor. . . actally doesnt change a capacitor it was an integnator with a variable discharge rate on the thing.xxzzyouexxxxxzizx And you can set it . . .
-It had a cute thing that we came up with.
-XXXXMM Around the integrator, if you want to vary the time of integrating a varuable capacitor, all you vary is the input voltage.
-Since we were both charging and discharging the thing. . . you know how an op amp works, you've got your input and your feedback resistor so if your input resistor is 10K and four feedback resistor is 10K and you had a 1 mike capacitor across the thing, you'd have a certain response time.
-If your input resistor was 190K and your feedback was 190K your response time xmm would now be 10 times longer, it would be 10 times more damped.
-Now what we did was we used a ganged pot to vary those two in he same ratio so you could vary the attack and decay time of the thing without affecting any other parameters on it, wixe which were like its gain; etc. That was a good module, we did a lot of stuff with that.
-Ive used it a lot, in fact, here . . . (indistinct) Jon: Do you make tapes?
+Jon: L've never seen that, by the way.

+was 100K and your feedback was 100K your response time xmm would now be 10 times longer, it would be 10 times more damped.
+How what we did was we used a ganged pot to vary those two in the same ratio so you could vary the attack and decay time of the thing without affecting any other parameters on it, wike which were like its gain, etc. That was a good module, we did a lot of stuff with that.
+Ive used it a lot, in fact, here . . . (indistinct)

-Steve: Ithereverskenexthenz Yes.
+Steve: Xiveznewerzneenxthenz Yes.